The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 English

-Bryce Bell is a Hand Surgeon in Houston, Texas.
+Bryce Bell is a Hand Surgeon practicing medicine in Houston, Texas.
 Dr. Bell is rated as a Distinguished provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Preaxial Polydactyly Type 1, Polydactyly, Hypoplasia of the Tibia with Polydactyly, and Macrodactyly of the Hand.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Preaxial Polydactyly Type 1, Polydactyly, Hypoplasia of the Tibia with Polydactyly, and Macrodactyly of the Hand.

 Experienced in Preaxial Polydactyly Type 1